GlobalWebIndex/challenge-calcs/README.md

 }
 ```

-We can say that iPhone uses 50% of men and 66.67% of women.
+We can say that 50% of men and 66.67% of women uses an iPhone.

 ## Good to know
 * ruby